 You’re done with school (for the most part).
 You must make plans for what will happen next now.
 More importantly than anything, It’s time to cast off the notions that you are a child and need to be provided for.

-You need to accept that your previous life as a boy is over – utterly – and move forward with confidence into becoming a self reliant, self aware, world dominating hero.
+You need to accept that your previous life as a boy is over – utterly – and move forward with confidence into becoming a self reliant, self aware, hero of your own story.

 If by some stroke of technological revolution would enabled me to give guidance to my younger self, these are the 19 things I would tell a 19 year old me: